How Do Record Labels Turn a Profit?

 Have you ever wondered how record labels make money from music?

 “Record labels make their money off of selling records, but there’s all kind of royalties that the record company collects when a record is played, and that’s how they make their money.
-When every time a record is played on the radio or sold in a record shop, or sold online now they get a percentage of it, the artist gets a percentage of it, the writer gets a percentage of it. ”
+Every time a record is played on the radio or sold in a record shop, or sold online now, they get a percentage of it, the artist gets a percentage of it, and the writer gets a percentage of it.”